Photosynth: Mobile apps

 As of March 2009, user uploaded Photosynth collections were available for viewing on iPhones using iSynth (3D) or Seadragon Mobile (2D only).

 The Photosynth application was also available from the App Store to download on iPod Touch and iPhone.
 In May 2012, Microsoft released a Photosynth App for its mobile platform, Windows Phone.
 On July 10, 2015, Microsoft announced that they are retiring the Photosynth Mobile Apps, removing them from their stores, and are no longer supporting or updating them.

 While the Photosynth platform was shut down in early 2017, its features re-appeared in the fall within the Microsoft Pix app for iOS, however as of late 2020, the Photosynth features appear to no longer be part of the Microsoft Pix app.

 Capabilities

-The latest generation of photosynths are easy to capture, as photographs taken by any regular digital camera or mobile phone can be uploaded to Photosynth.
-Users have the option to geotag their digital shots on sites such as Flickr and then upload them to the online Photosynth web service.
-Images uploaded on Photosynth give people the ability to seamlessly view landmarks, public spaces and objects from all sides.
+Photographs taken by any regular digital camera or mobile phone could be uploaded to Photosynth.
+Users had the option to geotag their digital shots on sites such as Flickr and then upload them to the online Photosynth web service.
+Images uploaded on Photosynth gave people the ability to view landmarks, public spaces and objects from all sides.